18F/prototype-icm/README.md

 To add a report:

 1. In `app/queries`, create a new SQL file.
-1. Save the file, naming it with a "parameterized" report name - lowercase text, spaces replaced by dashes.
-For example, a report titled "Caseload report 1" should be saved as `caseload-report-1.sql`.
+2. Save the file, giving it a filename that describes the report.
+If it's a section report, start it with the section abbreviation (e.g. `ELS`).
-1. Paste in the SQL code that produces the desired report.
+3. Paste in the SQL code that produces the desired report.
 Reports must only produce a single table of output.
-If you have multiple tables in a report, save specify the table in the filename after the report name, like `caseload-report-1-table-1.sql`.
+If you have multiple tables in a report, save specify the table in the filename after the report name, like `{section code} {report name} Table 1.sql`.
-1. In the SQL file, replace variable declarations with their Postgres equivalents, and replace the values themselves (the literals) with Mustache tags.
-Use simple variable names.
+4. In the SQL file, replace variable literal values with Mustache tags.
+Use simple `snake_cased` variable names.
 These variables will be populated with values in the acceptance tests.
-As an example, replace:
+As an example, replace the variable values in the original SQL:

 ```sql
 var p_startyear smallint